Europe (modern tattoo style); Aboriginal Australia (ancient tradition) · 2000s–present (Pointillism roots: 1886)

 Dotwork style is characterized by: individual dot placement, density-based shading, no continuous lines, meditative detail, gradual tonal transitions.
 This makes it ideal for tattoo designs, art prints, mandala art.

 Yes!
-Clearly lets you generate unlimited dotwork SVG graphics with AI.
-Describe what you want, select the Dotwork style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate dotwork SVG graphics with AI — describe what you want, select the Dotwork style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable dotwork artists include Xed LeHead, Chaim Machlev (Dots to Lines), Thomas Hooper, Jondix, Kenji Alucky, Nissaco.
 Dotwork occupies a unique intersection of ancient spiritual traditions and contemporary mathematical aesthetics.